chrisdongwon/Assumption_M4/docs/_posts/2025-03-21-chapter1_solution.markdown

     - Slope $$-\frac{3}{4}$$ can be interpreted as: go down by $$3$$ units, and the to right by $$4$$ units.
 If you start with the point $$(0,2)$$ and go down by $$3$$ units, you end up at $$(0,-1)$$.
 From $$(0,-1)$$, if you go to the right by $$4$$ units, then you end up at $$(4,-1)$$.
     - Connect $$(0,2)$$ and $$(4,-1)$$ and there you go, that is the graph of the linear equation $$y = -\frac{3}{4}x + 2$$.

 5. There's a lot of computation here, and it is important that you try this out on your own.
 Here is a [video](https://www.youtube.com/watch?v=lzqTD0JWwhY) guide that I would recommend you to watch and follow, if you find the written explanation in the text to be overwhelming.
+Refer to section 1.1 if you need more explanation on how to perform operations on fractions.